Home/Seeds/Green Cardamom

 Does green cardamom have any side effects?

-In moderation, it is safe, but excessive consumption may cause digestive issues.
+In moderation, it is safe; however, excessive consumption may cause digestive issues.